shibaji7/pyCHIPS/docs/index.md

 ## Source Code

-The library source code can be found on the [CHIPS GitHub](https://github.com/shibaji7/pyCHIPS) repository.
+The library source code can be found on the [pyCHIPS GitHub](https://github.com/shibaji7/pyCHIPS) repository.

-If you have any questions or concerns please submit an **Issue** on the [SCUBAS GitHub](https://github.com/shibaji7/pyCHIPS) repository.
+If you have any questions or concerns please submit an **Issue** on the [pyCHIPS GitHub](https://github.com/shibaji7/pyCHIPS) repository.

 ## Table of Contents
   - [Installation](user/install.md)